yufongpeng/ChemistryQuantitativeAnalysis.jl/README.md

 Another window is a table containing data for each points.
 ![image3](ui/table.png "Detailed data")

+By default, this function blocks the calling task (REPL) until the gui is closed.
+To run it asynchronously, set keyword argument `async` true.

 ## Reading and writting data to disk
 To use data on disk, user should create a directory in the following structure:
 ```